Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations: Numerical exploration of different scenarios

-In the previous simulations, mating success in each patch was assumed to be guaranteed, i.e.~$a = 0_n$, which implies that sterile insects must be released indefinitely \cite{anguelov2020sustainable}; otherwise, the wild population would return to its persistence equilibrium.
-When mating conditions are imperfect in each patch, i.e.~$a \gg 0_n$, not only are the required release rates lower (\Cref{f_a_decrease}), but the SIT can also be stopped after a finite time needed to enter the basin of attraction of the origin of the uncontrolled model \eqref{log_allee}, such that the population will decay till elimination (\Cref{s(A)><0}).
+In the previous simulations, mating success in each patch was assumed to be guaranteed, i.e., $a = 0_n$, which implies that sterile insects must be released indefinitely \cite{anguelov2020sustainable}; otherwise, the wild population would return to its persistence equilibrium.
+When mating conditions are imperfect in each patch, the SIT can be stopped after a finite time needed to enter the basin of attraction of the origin of the uncontrolled model \eqref{log_allee}, such that the population will decay till elimination (\Cref{s(A)><0_chap3}).

-In the next simulations, based on the previous results, we consider the worst-case release strategy, i.e.~in one-patch only, and the best-case release strategy, in all patches.

-Since, as far as we know, no data for the parameter $a$ are available in the literature, all subsequent simulations use $a = 0_n$ to compute the (optimal) critical release rate, denoted $\Lambda^*_0$, which ensures elimination whatever the actual values of $a$.
-Thanks to \Cref{remarkyves}, page \pageref{remarkyves}, any release rate $\Lambda$ such that $\Lambda \geq \Lambda_0^*$ drives the wild population to elimination, whatever $a\in \mathbb{R}_+^n$.
+In the following simulations, we use as a baseline the optimal critical release rate obtained in the case $a = 0_n$, denoted by $\Lambda_0^*$.
+Recall that this release rate guarantees elimination for any value of $a \in \mathbb{R}^n_+$.
+Compared to the previous sections, the index $0$ in $\Lambda_0^*$ emphasises that the critical release rates considered here correspond to the case where no strong Allee effect is present in any patch.

-That is why we consider mass releases with release rate $\Lambda$ multiple of $\Lambda_0^*$, namely $\Lambda = p \times \Lambda^*_0$, for $p = 1,2,5,10$.
-For each $\Lambda$, we examine how the Allee parameter $a$ impacts the release duration , i.e.~the time of entrance into the basin of attraction of the origin of the uncontrolled system, and the total number of sterile insects released during the SIT program.
+In field applications, mass releases are performed.
+By \Cref{s(A)_decreasing} and \Cref{corollary_max_eq}, any release rate $\Lambda$ such that $\Lambda \geq \Lambda^*_0$ drives the wild population to elimination, regardless of $a\in \mathbb{R}^n_+$.
+We express here the release values as multiples of $\Lambda_0^*$, namely $\Lambda = p \times \Lambda_0^*$ for $p = 2,5,10$ and $30$.
+For each value of $\Lambda$, we examine how the Allee parameter $a$ impacts the release duration $\timetot$ and the total number $\nbtot$ of sterile insects released until entering the uncontrolled basin of attraction of the origin (see \Cref{def temps inf}).
+We also analyse how these two indicators vary with different release rates $\Lambda$.

-As said in the beginning of \Cref{combining SIT with mass trapping}, numerical simulations are performed with dispersal coefficients set to $0.02$.
-For computing release durations, initial conditions for the wild population are taken at the population’s maximal natural equilibrium, and the initial condition for the sterile insect population is set to zero in each patch.
-Since the number of patches is low, numerical computations allow to estimate the basin of attraction of the origin of the uncontrolled system \eqref{log_allee}.
-Therefore, unless specified otherwise, the exact time release duration is estimated.

-First, numerical simulations suggest that the critical number of sterile insects released daily is a linear function of the parameters $a_i$.
-In particular, when $a_1 = a_2 = a_3$, we obtain: \begin{itemize} \item For $\mathcal{C}^s = \{1\}$: